proycon/colibri/docs/source/index.rst

 Training and testing coverage
 --------------------------------

-An important characteric of pattern models lies in the fact that pattern models can be compared.
+An important quality of pattern models lies in the fact that pattern models can be compared.
 More specifically, you can train a pattern model on a corpus and test it on another corpus, which yields another pattern model containing only those patterns that occur in both training and test data.
 The difference in count, frequency and coverage can then be easily be compared.

 Make sure to use the same class file for all datasets you are comparing.
 Instructions for this were given in :ref:`classencodetraintest`::